 - Hits: 17505

-The total ICT market value in Macedonia was an estimated USD 500 million in 2016.
-Hardware is the largest segment (55 percent) of the ICT market in Macedonia.
+The total ICT market value in North Macedonia was an estimated €352 million in 2017.
+Hardware is the largest segment (55 percent) of the Macedonian ICT market.
 ICT services are the second largest segment (30 percent), and software comprises 15 percent of the ICT market.

 The interest in software exports has been mainly spurred by four major factors.

-• First, on the demand side, there is a growing trend among Western European and American companies to outsource software related tasks and activities to lower-cost destinations thereby creating substantial market opportunities for Macedonian soft ware and IT services companies.
+• First, on the demand side, there is a growing trend among Western European and American companies to outsource software related tasks and activities to lower-cost destinations thereby creating substantial market opportunities for Macedonian software and IT services companies.